bcopos/wp_appx_analysis/README.md

 Windows Phone 8.1 Appx Application Analysis
 ==========

-Tool created to analyze security of Windows Phone 8.1 applications (appx format).
+Tool, based on [Mono.Cecil](http://www.mono-project.com/docs/tools+libraries/libraries/Mono.Cecil/), created to analyze security of Windows Phone 8.1 applications (appx format).
 Specifically, the tool analyzes applications to see if a given application can be attacked by Javascripts loaded within the application's WebView.

 How?